skdejong/100DaysOfCode/log.md

  **Link to work**: [JavaScript Algorithms and Data Structures Certification](https://www.freecodecamp.org/fcc1c4bc12a-0732-4d31-8cf5-256370ff73f5)

  **Thoughts:**
 I have now completed the first twelve weeks of the School of Code (SoC) boot camp.
 When I started, the only coding I knew how to do was some basic Python from the Code First Girls intro course I took last summer.
-I didn't know any JavaScript, HTLM, or CSS.
+I didn't know any JavaScript, HTML, or CSS.
+I had never heard of PERN Stack much less how to code using PostgreSQL, Express, React, and NodeJS.
 I didn't know how to use Git or GitHub either.
 In these past twelve weeks, we have been taught an incredible amount and I've worked incredibly hard - day, night, and on the weekend.
 I still feel so behind though in my comprehension and was feeling quite discouraged yesterday.

 However, Bee helped me gain some perspective by pointing out that before our SoC boot camp started, she spent two months going through some Udemy courses on JavaScript (while also working).
 At our SoC bootcamp we only spent 3 days learning what she had spent a full 2 months learning on her own.